 Dental Implant Restorations

 There is a certain amount of artistry in restorative dentistry and a lot of advanced technology involved in the creation of your implant restoration.
 The objective is to craft a replacement that closely matches the shape and color of your natural tooth.
-Your implant restoration, or the crown portion of your implant, will be mounted on a titanium implant that is fused into the bone.
+Your implant restoration, or the crown portion of your implant, will be mounted on a titanium implant that secured to the jaw bone.

-Prior to placing the crown, the implant will be given time to fuse, when it becomes a part of the bone itself.
-Our dentist will insert a temporary crown to protect the implant and fill in your smile while the implant fuses to the bone.
-This will ensure that your implant is extremely secure and will prevent the bone from shrinking.
+Before placing the crown, we allow time for the implant to fuse, so that it becomes a part of the bone itself.
+We refer to this process as osseointegration.
+Our Temple, TX dentist will insert a temporary crown to protect the implant and fill in your smile while the implant fuses to the bone.
+This process ensures that your implant is exceptionally secure and will prevent the bone from shrinking.

-When your implant is ready to be applied, we will create an abutment on which the implant can be installed.
+When your dental implant restoration is ready to be applied, we will create an abutment to which we attach your crown, bridge, or denture.
 All the work from beginning to end will be done in-house by your Lakewood dental team.

 Occasionally, a dental implant can be damaged or broken from excessive stress.
-When this happens, it is usually due to biting down on a very hard object.
+When this occurs, it is usually due to biting down on a very hard object.
 If this happens to you, don’t panic.
 Try to collect all the parts of the implant that you can.
-If any part is swallowed, it will pass through your digestive system safely.
+If you have swallowed part of it, it will pass through your digestive system safely.

-Call to schedule an appointment, so we can create a new implant crown for you and provide you with a temporary one while it is being made.
-Rarely, a failure of the implant itself can occur.
-This may be due to insufficient bone or poor bone quality.
+Call to schedule a dental appointment, so we can create a new implant crown for you and provide a temporary to wear while the new one is being made.
+Rarely, a failure of the implant itself can occur and may be due to insufficient bone or poor bone quality.